Can we adjust paid time off (PTO)?

 No, nothing contained in the employment agreement can displace any of the minimum entitlements, including notice and severance, outlined in the provincial employment legislation.

 For just-cause terminations, a notice period is sometimes not required.
 However, just-cause terminations are difficult to enforce and rarely used, especially when it comes to performance-related issues.

 For without-cause terminations, the minimum statutory notice period applies, and we recommend providing an enhancement to obtain a full and final release.
 Statutory minimum notice periods depend on the province where your supported employee resides and can be working notice, pay in lieu of notice, or a combination of both.
 This notice is separate from any entitlement to “severance,” which is also governed by provincial employment legislation.
-To review the specific requirements of notice and/or severance, please submit a ticket using the Help widget at the bottom of the page.
+To review the specific requirements of notice and/or severance, please reach out to Velocity Global through your normal process, and we will help you.

 Can we remove or increase the probationary period?

 A probationary period is not required in Canada.
 However, it is best practice to have a probationary period clause if you want the option to terminate your supported employee within the first three months of employment consistent with the manner outlined in provincial legislation.
 If seniority is being recognized, this clause must be removed.

 Can we add commissions, bonuses, or ad hoc payroll items?

 Yes.
 For commissions and bonuses, we will typically use our Variable Compensation Agreement to outline the performance or measurables that your supported employee needs to meet to receive payment.
 For the bonus, we typically use a simple clause in the employment agreement stating the percentage of the bonus and the date payment will be received by your supported employee on an annual or semi-annual basis.

 How can we offer equity or stocks to our supported employees?